 M.D., Ph.D., Team Leader, Laboratory for Brain Connectomics Imaging, RIKEN Center for Biosystems Dynamics Research

 How did our human brain evolve and acquire humane functions?
 To solve this issue, we develop non-invasive neuroimaging techniques involving data acquisition and analysis that are standardized across species.
 We aim to comprehensively understand the brain function, architecture, and connectivity (connectome) particularly in relation to mechanisms underlining sociality and brain diseases, and to translate this into the development of medical techniques.

-Ph.D., Principal Researcher, National Institutes for Quantum and Radiological Sciences
+Ph.D., Principal Researcher, Department of Functional Brain Imaging Research, National Institutes for Quantum and Radiological Science and Technology

 The aim of this research is to construct an analytical platform for linking brain circuits in humans and non-human primates to understand the function and dysfunction of the human brain as a multi-scale operation from brain-wide networks to single neurons.
 By combining machine-learning analysis of neural images and clinical information in humans with multi-modal measurements during circuit manipulation in non-human primates, we attempt to elucidate the network/neural basis of the core deficits in psychiatric/neurological disorders.
 In particular, we examine the causal relationships between a given deficit and its underlying network dysfunction, and compare those relationships between humans and non-human primates at the network level.
 Moreover, we also investigate the physiological basis of the above network dysfunctions at the neuron level using non-human primates.